 best-food-facts-soybean-protein

 Protein – we’re told that we need it to build muscle, provide energy and fill our stomachs.
-But, what role does protein really play in our diets?
-What are the different sources?
+But how much do we need each day?
+What role does protein really play in our diets?
 We reached out to Gordon Zello, Ph.D., professor of Nutrition and Dietetics at the University of Saskatchewan, to get answers to our many protein questions.

 What is protein?